Trade smarter, not harder, and get a 50% bonus on your first deposit with promo code QS50.

 Linear charts provide a simplified view of price action, allowing you to identify the general trend and direction of the asset’s price.
 They are useful for understanding long-term price movements, spotting trends, and evaluating the overall performance of an asset over a given period.

-Although more detailed than candlestick charts, line charts can effectively identify support and resistance, trendlines, and significant price levels.
+Although more detailed than candlestick charts, line charts can effectively identify support and resistance, trend lines, and significant price levels.
 Traders often utilize them alongside other technical analysis tools and indicators to understand price trends and make informed decisions.

-Linear Chart
+Linear chart

-Linear Chart
+Linear chart

 Bar charts serve as a tool for technical analysis, allowing traders to examine prices and make trading decisions.
-By interpreting visual representations of market price movements through vertical bars, bar chart analysis reveals four essential data points: high, low, opening, and closing prices of a financial instrument.
+By interpreting visual representations of market price movements through vertical bars, bar chart analysis reveals four essential data points: the high, low, opening, and closing prices of a financial instrument.

 Furthermore, traders frequently combine bar chart analysis with additional technical indicators like moving averages and volume analysis to enhance their analysis.
 This combination provides a deeper understanding of the market and helps identify crucial trading signals.